Published on | 1 week ago

 The selected contestants will have the opportunity to take part in a professional coaching session and travel to Denmark to attend the MSCA Presidency Conference.
 The best projects will also get a chance to take part in the finale 6 to 9 November 2025 in Berlin, where they will follow a prestigious networking programme.
 The finalists of Falling Walls Venture will further have the chance to attract new investors and funding.

-The submissions deadline is 18 May 2025 at 12.00, CEST.
+The submission deadline is extended from 18 May 2025 to 1 June 2025 at 12:00 CEST.

 The full call and eligibility conditions are available in this MSCA news article.
 Both the submission form (EU Survey) and submission form on FWL’s website will have to be completed.